Good afternoon everyone.

 I believe that each of you is up to the challenge too.

-I believe this because your association and member companies already have missions that put the safety and well-being of consumers first.
+I believe this because your corporations, associations, organizations, and agencies already have missions that put the safety and well-being of consumers first.

 Collectively, we can build a global product safety system that supports and empowers future generations to reach their potential.

-Thank you once again for the opportunity to speak at your annual meeting.
-I hope the rest of the meeting is successful, and I hope to you will continue to stay connected with CPSC.
+Thank you once again for the opportunity to speak at CPSC Day.
+Please attend all of the great sessions this afternoon, and I hope to spend time with many of you throughout the day.